The Silver Guardian Overview:

 While I will admit this show is not as toxic as something along the lines of Hand Shakers, it must be said that this is probably my second biggest regret for the year that I didn’t just drop it at episode 1.
-Part of me kept hoping this would turn into something like Spiritpact and build on its strengths recovering from a poor first episode, and while the first half of the series certainly showed promise, the second half just kind of gave up caring.
+Part of me kept hoping this would turn into something like Spiritpact and build on its strengths recovering from a poor first episode, and while the first half of The Silver Guardian certainly showed promise, the second half just kind of gave up caring.

 But rather than just hit out with poor comparisons and the like, I should probably review the show itself.
 The problem is, I don’t have much to say because everything is still kind of in introductory mode even though we’re 12 episodes in.
 A season 2 is apparently on the cards (why I do not know) but it isn’t until next year and by them I’m pretty sure nobody is going to remember this even came out.